ANP leader calls for implementation of NAP

 PESHAWAR: Awami National Party (ANP) general secretary Mian Iftikhar Hussain on Sunday said that the National Action Plan (NAP) should be implemented to do justice with the victims of the Army Public School.

-Through a statement issued here, the ANP leader said that he had lost his son in a terrorist attack and could unde stand the pain of the families affected by the APS attack.
+Through a statement issued here, the ANP leader said that he had lost his son in a terrorist attack and could understand the pain of the families affected by the APS attack.

 Mian Iftikhar Hussain said that the situation was rapidly changing globally and Pakistan should also revisit its policies and stop the differentiating between the “good” and “bad” [Taliban].